You don't need someone or something to make you whole.

 Appetite or weight changes

-Sleeping a lot more or less than normal
+Sleeping a lot more or less than usual

 Trouble concentrating or remembering